-If you’ve ever stayed at an Airbnb on vacation, you understand the platform’s many perks.
+If you’ve ever used an Airbnb as a vacation rental, you understand the platform’s many perks.
 In an Airbnb rental, you enjoy all the amenities of a fully furnished apartment or house, often for less than the price of a hotel.

-Your past positive experiences with helpful hosts, fascinating neighborhoods, and luxe locales might leave you wondering, should I get married in an Airbnb?
+Amidst wedding planning, your past positive experiences with helpful hosts, fascinating neighborhoods, and luxe locales might leave you wondering, can (and should) I get married in an Airbnb?

-Airbnb is home to hundreds of stunning potential venues, many of which are large enough to accommodate your entire wedding party.
+The website is home to hundreds of stunning potential venues in countless locations (California, Colorado, New York, Tuscany...), with many of the best Airbnb wedding venues being large enough to accommodate your entire wedding party.
+Not to mention, many of the rentals you’ll find are especially unique, from treehouses to beach houses to oceanfront locales.
 But because a wedding requires more planning and foresight than a weekend getaway, it’s worth weighing your decision to rent an Airbnb carefully.

 In this guide we’ll cover:

 When you’re window shopping for venues, Airbnb is an inspiring storefront.
-If you don’t know exactly where you want to get married, the world is your oyster on Airbnb.
+If you don’t know exactly where you want to get married, with their platform, the world is your oyster.

 But before you get too excited, remember to browse only through listings marked “Suitable for events.”
-While this will return a slimmer list, you’ll avoid endlessly scrolling through infinite options.
+While this will return a slimmer list, you’ll avoid endlessly scrolling through infinite options—many of which won’t be suitable for a wedding ceremony.

 From there, use Airbnb’s other tools to browse by capacity, availability, and of course, price.